xlfrench/freelancer-theme/README.md

     - Updated Gem files to newest versions.
 - Form Submission
     - Updated the Form submition to use Netlify's form collector.
+- Updated YML file with a new varible `resume-link` to hold a link to download Resume.
+    - Updated Download theme to `Download Resume` with new YML `resume-link` varible.

 See the theme used in [this tutorial](https://github.com/kocheck/talks/tree/master/2019.Web.Porfolio.Setup) I wrote.